function61/turbobob/README.md

 Examples
 --------

 This very project is built with Bob on Travis.
-[Travis configuration](.travis.yml) is minimal - it basically just requires Docker, downloads Bob and copies `TRAVIS_COMMIT` ENV variable to `CI_REVISION_ID` asks Bob to do the rest.
+[Travis configuration](.travis.yml) is minimal - it basically just requires Docker, downloads Bob and copies `TRAVIS_COMMIT` ENV variable to `CI_REVISION_ID` and asks Bob to do the rest.

 The process is exactly the same whether you use a different CI system.
 You can even run builds exactly the same way on your laptop by just running `$ bob build`.